jikdo/jikdo/README.md

 -->

 - 🔭 Hey, I am something of a computer scientist myself
--  I am building OurBlock now.
+-  I am building Our Block now.